The Arithmetic Singleton Bound on the Hamming Distances of Simple-rooted Constacyclic Codes over Finite Fields: Introduction

 \section{Introduction}

 Let $\mathbb{F}_{q}$ be a finite field with $q$ elements.
 A linear $[m,k,d]$-code over $\mathbb{F}_{q}$ is a $k$-dimensional subspace of $\mathbb{F}_{q}^{m}$ with Hamming distance $d$.
 The Hamming distance is of great significance in coding theory as it controls the ability of the code to correct errors.
-The Singleton bound is one of most well-known upper bound on the Hamming distance of a linear code, which asserts that the parameters $m$, $k$ and $d$ should satisfy the inequality
+The Singleton bound is one of the most well-known upper bound on the Hamming distance of a linear code, which asserts that the parameters $m$, $k$ and $d$ should satisfy the inequality

-Constacyclic codes are a subclass of linear codes which are equipped with additional structure, that is, a $\lambda$-constacyclic code of length $m$ over $\mathbb{F}_{q}$ can be identified with an ideal in the quotient ring $\mathbb{F}_{q}[X]/(X^{m}-\lambda)$.
-We will sometimes refer to this structure as the arithmetic structure of a constacyclic code.
-It is a fundamental question if the arithmetic structure impose restriction on the Hamming distance that go beyond those of the linear structure alone.
-There are many evidences (see for instance \cite{Alderson}, \cite{Huffman}, \cite{MacWilliams} et al.) that support the affirmative answer.
+Constacyclic codes are a subclass of linear codes which are equipped with additional structure of an ideal in a quotient ring of polynomials.
+Concretely, for a nonzero element $\lambda$ in $\mathbb{F}_{q}$ and a positive integer $m$, a $\lambda$-constacyclic code of length $m$ over $\mathbb{F}_{q}$ can be naturally identified with an ideal in the ring $\mathbb{F}_{q}[X]/(X^{m}-\lambda)$.
+Compared with the linear structure alone, we will refer to the structure of an ideal in a polynomial quotient ring of constacyclic codes as their arithmetic structure.
+The arithmetic structure, on one hand, endows constacyclic codes with advantages in both the theoretical and the applied aspects; for instance constacyclic codes have efficient encoding and decoding algorithms and they can be applied to construct various other kinds of codes, while on the other hand, there is common belief that the arithmetic structure imposes stronger restriction on the Hamming distances of constacyclic codes than the linear structure purely does.
+Much empirical evidence supports this belief(See for instance \cite{Alderson}, \cite{Huffman}, \cite{MacWilliams} et al..).
+However, there is currently no rigorous and systematic theory which measures such restriction explicitly and also demonstrate the mechanism through which the restriction happens.